wangc86/blog/content/authors/hanwen/_index.md

 ---
 # Display name
-title: 鍾尚值 Shang Chih Chung
+title: 劉瀚文 Han-wen Liu

 # Username (this should match the folder name)
 authors:
-- shang
+- hanwen

-weight: 13
+weight: 19

 # Is this the primary user of the site?
 superuser: false